-Reliance on figure legends to describe figures and confusing message for a single figure
+Do not include too much information in a single figure - keep it simple

+Remember to lock the aspect ratio when resizing so you don't have skewed figures - resize in both dimensions

-CTL were mixed with EL4 target cells pulsed with SIINFEKL OVA peptide and incubated for 10 min at 37oC then fixed and stained with antibodies to lpxn (red) and LFA-1 (green).
+Localization of leupaxin in CTL bound to target cells.
+A) CTL were mixed with EL4 target cells pulsed with SIINFEKL OVA peptide and incubated for 10 min at 37oC then fixed and stained with antibodies to lpxn (red) and LFA-1 (green).
 After staining cells where imaged by confocal microscopy with 100 nm sections and reconstructed.
 Shown is a projection image.

-CTL from WT or LPXN KO OT-1 mice were mixed with EG7 target cells and incubated for 10 min at 37oC and transferred to coverslips and stained with leupaxin and paxillin .
+B) CTL from WT or LPXN KO OT-1 mice were mixed with EG7 target cells and incubated for 10 min at 37oC and transferred to coverslips and stained with leupaxin and paxillin .
 Images shown are from a single optical section.

-CTL transfected with LPXN-GFP or GFP were mixed with ELF4 target cells pulsed with SIINFEKL and incubated for 10 min at 37oC and transferred to coverslips and stained with leupaxin and paxillin .
+C) CTL transfected with LPXN-GFP or GFP were mixed with ELF4 target cells pulsed with SIINFEKL and incubated for 10 min at 37oC and transferred to coverslips and stained with leupaxin and paxillin .
+Images shown are from a single optical section.
+C) and transferred to coverslips and stained with leupaxin and paxillin .
 Images shown are from a single optical section.